-There are so many ways to protect your children and yourself from sunburns and damage from the sun.
+There are many ways to protect your children and yourself with home remedies for sunburn.

 Wearing long sleeved clothing, slapping on sunscreen and ensuring you always pack a sunhat and sunglasses are some of the ways to keep your children from burning up.
 However, sometimes, even the best laid plans go astray and your children may come home with sunburn.

-Sunburns are not only hazardous to your skin but they also hurt!
-So what can you do to relieve the itching, burning, stinging and hotness that comes with sunburn?
-Below are some excellent home remedies safe to use on yourself as well as your kids.
+Sunburns are not only hazardous to your skin, but they also hurt!
+So what can you do to relieve the itching, burning, stinging, and hotness that comes with sunburn?
+Below are some excellent home remedies that are safe to use on yourself and your kids.

 1. Rolled Oats

 Mix up a lukewarm bath and add some rolled oats to the water.
 One cup will suffice.
-The oats are supposed to act as a natural soother that will help stop the itchiness.
+The oats are supposed to act as a natural soother to help stop the itchiness.

 2. Rotten Tomatoes